tommybobbins/probable-octo-waddle/README.md

 $ kubectl create -f cafe-examples/mocha-routes.yaml
 ```
 Test:
+It can be seen that 10% of the requests to mocha are sent to the mochawokachocachino pod.
 ```
 $ while true; do curl -s 127.0.0.1:8080/mocha -H "Host: cafe.example.com" |egrep "Server name"; sleep 1; done Server name: mocha-54dd499f6d-w742f